 Planning for a New Courthouse in Yolo County (3:36)

-The AOC is the lead agency responsible for CEQA compliance.
+The Judicial Council is the lead agency responsible for CEQA compliance.
 A Mitigated Negative Declaration was prepared for the project.

 February 16, 2010 to March 18, 2010: Draft report circulated.